merklefruit/mern-template-antd/README.md

 ## Other useful things

-- **Locales**: Ant design support language locales.
+- **Locales**: Ant design supports language locales.
 As default, this template uses en_US (english).
 To change this setting to your own language, open `client/index.js` and change en_US to your own language based on locale tags (find some of them [here](https://www.oracle.com/java/technologies/javase/jdk8-jre8-suported-locales.html#util-text))